Top Tourist Attractions and Things to do in Munich (Germany)

 As a center for sports, Munich is equipped with marvelous sports complex and facilities.
 One of the most astonishing things to see in Munich is Olympiapark Munchen.
 Some of the most extreme things to do in Munich available in this Munich place to visit, such as climbing the roof of the Olympic Stadium.

-When you are up there, a guide will give you a deeper insight of the unique architectural design of the stadium.
+When you are up there, a guide will give you a deeper insight into the unique architectural design of the stadium.
 After the rooftop tour, you can choose to go down using flying fox or by abseiling.

 A park railway is also available for you to hop on if you want to explore the Olympiapark for more sightseeing in Munich.